Five Internal Controls to Prevent Fraud in Nonprofits

 Fraud—it doesn’t just happen in big corporations.
 It can also be a real threat to nonprofits of any size.
-In fact, some characteristics of nonprofit organizations make them particularly vulnerable to fraud: money matters tend to take a back seat to mission; staffing can be limited; and volunteers often lack accounting knowledge.
+In fact, some characteristics of nonprofit organizations make them particularly vulnerable to fraud: money matters tend to take a back seat to the mission, staffing can be limited, and volunteers often lack accounting knowledge.
 Add cash and check donations to the mix, and it’s easy to see how a nonprofit could become an embezzler’s target.

 So, how do you keep your nonprofit fraud-free?
-By putting in place a strong set of internal controls—policies designed to stop systemic misuse or misappropriation of funds.
+The potential for fraud is mitigated by putting in place a strong set of internal controls—policies designed to stop systemic misuse or misappropriation of funds.
 These five internal controls are key steps toward preventing fraud at your organization.

 Make it known that all employees must save receipts any time petty cash is used, supplies are purchased, or other expenditures are made.
 Also, if you hire outside contractors, be sure they provide you with an invoice for their work.
 Requiring a paper trail for each instance money is spent can help ensure all charges are legit.

 Take advantage of new banking and finance technology to help stop fraud in your nonprofit.
 Many banks and credit card companies offer the option for text or email alerts to be sent each time a purchase is made.
 Managers should opt to receive those alerts to keep tabs on expenditures.
 Financial management software has also come a long way in terms of fraud-prevention tools.
 See what your software can do to help you identify potential fraud.
 Inquire with your bank about positive pay opportunities, whereby the non-profit provides advance direction to the bank that checks have been wired with your bank